So many organisations – of all shapes, types and sizes – are attempting to improve their workforce culture. Trying to improve employee motivation.

 Call to action

 This call to action is for leaders and managers to cease this misalignment.
-On one hand trying to boost engagement and buy-in, and yet with the other hand creating organisational processes that disengage and produce wasted effort.
+On one hand trying to boost engagement, employee motivation and buy-in, and yet with the other hand creating organisational processes that disengage and produce wasted effort.
 We need to stop offering the carrot with one hand and then using KPIs as a rod to their backs in the other.

 It is time to discard those ‘management techniques’ that were popular last century and adopt a proven performance measurement methodology that can help gain the alignment we seek.